serengil/deepface/README.md

 ## Citation

-Please cite deepface in your publications if it helps your research.
-Here are BibTeX entries:
+Please cite deepface in your publications if it helps your research for facial recognition purposes.

 ```BibTeX
 @inproceedings{serengil2020lightface,